davidterranova/cqrs/README.md

    At this point we have an event sourcing system for creating groups

 ## Read model: handling events

+The following is a generic read model implementation that suits development and tests purposes.
+The generic read model can also be used in combination with proper database implementation for scaffolding purposes but should ideally be replaced by a custom implementation to decrease the number of round trips and queries to the database.

 1. Create a new read model (in memory for the example, relying on the generic one from the library)
    ```go